tjcrone/pycamhd/README.rst

 obtain information about these remote files or retrieve individual frames without downloading entire video files.
 The code here is currently under heavy development, so the module is changing fast and often.
-We are considering moving the code to a class-paradigm, so a lot may change in the coming months, so please take that into consideration when developing code based on this module.
+We are considering moving the code to a class-paradigm, so a lot may change in the coming months.
+Please take this into consideration when developing code based on this module.

 We are actively recruiting anyone interested in the CamHD data to participate in the development of this code.
 Join up and contribute if you have time.
 Pull